Yang-BoBo/5LSM0-final/README.md

 # 5LSM0-final-assignment
- Name : Jiaqi Ji Student ID: 1877879
+ Name : Bo Yang Student ID: 1796372
- CodaLab Username: Erastus
+ CodaLab Username: Yangbobo
- TU/e email address: j.ji@student.tue.nl
+ TU/e email address: b.yang2@student.tue.nl
- It seems that my teammate dropped the course long time ago.
-I am unable to contact my teammate.

 # About running the code:
 As stated in my paper, I used the data from the paper: Multi-weather city: Adverse weather stacking for autonomous driving,  which was cited in my paper.
 In order to acquire the data I used, please follow the instructions on authors' [github](https://github.com/vnmusat/multi-weather-city)
-Below is a brief insturction from [github](https://github.com/vnmusat/multi-weather-city):
+Below is a brief instuction from [github](https://github.com/vnmusat/multi-weather-city):
 1. download the original cityscapes dataset.
 2. download the cityscapes difference file: [link](https://drive.google.com/file/d/1AQ_zt6PLMV4myHXL5wSFkQwIahL8OPoV/view)
 3. extract the file and make sure the city-scapes difference folder and cityscapes folder are on the same level.